In November 2023, Amigo started deleting some loans from people’s credit records. it says

 “That any future complaint or Scheme outcome isn’t guaranteed, and that if a complaint isn’t upheld, that any outstanding balance and arrears would be payable.”

-If you stop paying, you are taking a risk that your complaint won’t be upheld.
+If you stop paying, you are taking a risk that your claim to the Scheme won’t be upheld.

 “Can I have this if I have already stopped paying?”